abakan-zz/euroute.me/README.md

+# EURoute.me
-# Route Me - Make the most out of your trip!
+## Make the most out of your Europe trip!

 Route Me is a Flask app for recommending customized travel routes in Europe.